 Daily updates: Attorneys prepare to give opening statements Thursday afternoon

 Jul.
-1—The trial for Salamah Pendleton, who faces two murder charges for his role in the deaths of his mother and a Grand Forks police officer, begins this week.
+3—The trial for Salamah Pendleton, who faces two murder charges for his role in the deaths of his mother and a Grand Forks police officer, begins this week.

 The trial will begin on Tuesday, June 29, and is expected to run until July 16.